pomnabo/pomnabo.github.io/Javascript_Practice/Bingo-Board-Crafter/README.md

 Next, I was struggling to get all the divs that get created to show up within the bingo board container div.
 Initially it was only showing 5 divs regardless of the size of the bingo board.
 After moving things around, I found that nesting a separate if/else loop inside the newsquare function would change the size of the divs as intended.

+My next issue was trying to create the total amount of divs based on the user's grid size selection.
+For this, I directly referenced the chessboard exercise from an early chapter of Eloquent JavaScript.
+To my delight it produced the correct number of divs as intended.
+But, to my chagrin , it generated them all on the same line.
+After looking in the wrong places for far too long, I eventually found that it was a CSS issue; an easy fix where I simply had to adjust the inline styling for the divs.

 ------------------------------
 Other Challenges: